 There are 2 items worth mentioning about the artist concept pictured above.
 The first, is that one will note that the roof structure with side canopies is supported by only 2 steel columns and cantilevered beams on each side where as most former Biff-Burger Drive-Ins, if not all of them, had three columns and cantilevered beams per side.
 Second, the proposed road sign is different in design from that most commonly used at the majority of former Biff-Burger Drive-In locations.
 This difference between the "conceptual" design and the most common "Diamond" version of the road sign is discussed below under the section titled, "Road Signs".

-Another style of building that Biff-Burger used, which is not considered a generation style of building after the "Port-A-Unit", but rather a variation influenced by geographical region, is the "A-Wedge" shaped type of building that was used by many former Biff-Burger locations within Greensboro, North Carolina and within Virginia during the early 1960's (1960-1962?).
+Another style of building that Biff-Burger used, which is not considered a generation style of building after the "Port-A-Unit", but rather a variation influenced by geographical region, is the "A-Wedge" or "A-Frame" shaped type of building that was used by many former Biff-Burger locations within Greensboro, North Carolina and within Virginia during the early 1960's (1960-1962?).

 Like many new buildings constructed during the early 1960's, this style of building used many "googie" design elements listed by Googie Architecture Online.
 Many of these design elements included: Boomerang or Arrow Shaped Building, Upswept Roof, Exposed Steel Beams, and Large Sheet Glass Windows.